Can you update and republish a self-published book?

-Yes, if you have published a book, you can update it anytime and as often as you like.
+Yes, if you have self-published a book, you can update it anytime and as often as you like.

-You can change your book cover design, your genre and category listings, fine-tune them, or find new keyword listings.
+You can change your book cover design, genre, and category listings, fine-tune them, or find new keyword listings.

 Any changes you make will be republished, usually within 24 hours.